hammad177/hammad177/README.md

 - MQTT and WebSockets for communication

 ## Education
-I hold a Bachelor of Science in Computer Science from the University of Karachi, demonstrating my commitment to continuous learning and growth in the ever-evolving field of technology.
+I hold a Bachelor of Science in Computer Science from the University of Karachi, demonstrating my commitment to continuous learning and growth in the ever-evolving technology field.

 ## Contact Me
 Feel free to connect with me through email or LinkedIn: